 AI, progress & app workflow

-A practical note on How to keep focus-area selection private, useful, and realistic for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.
+A practical note on Private workflow: focus area selection for a comparison between saved videos and an app-led routine, written with realistic expectations and a specific next step.

 Direct answer